 Welcome To Shenzhen

 It is a pleasure to welcome you to InterContinental Shenzhen.
-My Concierge team and I are delighted to have you with us and we are rewarded each time you enjoy an authentic experience to share with family and friends back home.
+Our Concierge team are delighted to have you with us and we are rewarded each time you enjoy an authentic experience to share with family and friends back home.

 Our concierge is a window of Shenzhen, We are not only providing information but real local experience is our major business.
 No matter for leisure or come for business that we are always makes your trip feel comfort and a beautiful memories.

 Most of Shenzhen's residents come from different parts of China and form a melting pot of Chinese traditions and cultures.
 Views on food are passionately expressed and for locals, Cantonese cuisine is often top of their list because of our proximity to Hong Kong.
-Located within 5km of the hotel is Laurel Restaurant (Dan Gui Xuan), which serves the most exquisite dim sum breakfast in the lush lakeside residential community of Portofino.
-It's the perfect place to begin your day with a selection of delicious steamed dumplings
+El Chino Chinese restaurant in hotel serves the most exquisite dim sum breakfast and creative Chaozhou style cuisine.
+It's a perfect place to begin your day with a selection of delicious.

 DINING WITH A LOCAL

 When you play host, it is always gracious to pay for a meal.
 However, your local guest may request to pay as a matter of courtesy.